4th North Midland Brigade, Royal Field Artillery

 The 4th North Midland Brigade, sometimes known as the 'Derbyshire Howitzers', was a part-time unit of Britain's Royal Field Artillery created in 1908 as part of the Territorial Force.
-It served on the Western Front in World War I. Reorganised between the wars, it was later converted to the anti-aircraft (AA) role.
-During World War II, part of the regiment served in the Siege of Malta but the rest was captured at the Fall of Tobruk.
+It served on the Western Front in the First World War.
+Reorganised between the wars, it was later converted to the anti-aircraft (AA) role.
+During the Second World War, part of the regiment served in the Siege of Malta but the rest was captured at the Fall of Tobruk.
 The reconstituted regiment served on in Anti-Aircraft Command until 1955 and as a unit of the Royal Engineers until 1967.

 Origin

 When the Territorial Force (TF) was created from the former Volunteer Force by the Haldane Reforms in 1908, it was organised into regional infantry divisions, each with a full establishment of Royal Field Artillery (RFA) brigades.
 Where there were no suitable artillery volunteer units in the region, these brigades had to be created from scratch.
 This was the case for the North Midland Division, for which a new Howitzer brigade was raised in Derbyshire with the following composition: